javalin/website/pages/docs-future.md

     .stop() // stop server (sync/blocking)
 ```

+The `app.start()` method spawns a user thread, starts the server, and then returns.
+Your program will not exit until this thread is terminated by calling `app.stop()`.

 If you want to do a clean shutdown when the program is exiting, you could use:

 ```java